MBB Star Gerald Glass And Longtime SID Langston Rogers Among List

 Rogers is a member of seven Halls of Fame, including induction into the College Sports Information Directors of America Hall of Fame in 1990, the Mississippi Sports Writers Association Hall of Fame in 1997, the Delta State University Alumni Hall of Fame in 2008, the East Mississippi Community College Sports Hall of Fame in 2010, the Ole Miss Athletics Hall of Fame in 2012, the Mississippi Sports Hall of Fame in 2013 and the Delta State University Athletics Hall of Fame in 2014.
 He also received the Distinguished Statesman Award from Delta State in 1998 and the Elmore (Scoop) Hudgins Sports Information Directors Award from the All American Football Foundation in 1999.
 In October of 2011, he was honored by East Mississippi Community College as its Alumnus of the Year.

-Rogers is currently serving as a member of the National Football Foundation and College Hall of Fame District 3 Screening Committee, is a member of the Media Coordination Committee for the NCAA Women's Final Four Basketball Championship, is an honorary member of the University of Mississippi M Club Alumni Chapter, is a member of the University of Mississippi Alumni Association and is a lifetime member of the Delta State University Alumni Association.
+Rogers is currently serving as a member of the Women's Basketball Hall of Fame Board of Directors, the National Football Foundation and College Hall of Fame District 3 Screening Committee, and the Media Coordination Committee for the NCAA Women's Final Four Basketball Championship.
+He is also a member of the University of Mississippi Alumni Association, a lifetime member of the Delta State University Alumni Association and an honorary member of the University of Mississippi M-Club Alumni Chapter.